claudiotalarico/EE406/2025/readme.md

    To avoid any confusion use a different username<br>

 3. **Start WSL**<br>
-   In general, to start using WSL, open a PowerShell terminal and type:
+   In general, to start using WSL, either open a PowerShell terminal and type:
    ```
    wsl ~
    ```
-   If everything works as expected, a bash terminal will start, and Linux user's home directory.<br>
+   or select the Ubuntu app in the Window's Start Menu.<br>
    The Linux user's home directory is:<br>
    `/home/<linux username>`<br>
    The Windows user's home directory is:<br>
    `/mnt/c/Users/<windows username>`<br><br>
    **Example**<br>
    >`talarico@TALARICO-SRFCBK:~$ pwd`<br>
    >`/home/talarico`